AntidoteDB/antidote/docs/pages/mydoc/setup.md

 Rebar3 will now pull all the dependencies it needs from Github, and build the application, and make an Erlang "release" of a single node.
-If all went well (if it didn't, send an email to the SyncFree tech mailing list), then you should be able to start a node:
+If all went well (if it didn't, contact [antidotedb-support](https://groups.google.com/forum/#!forum/antidotedb-support)), then you should be able to start a node:

     15:55:05:antidote $ _build/default/rel/antidote/bin/antidote console
     (elided)